MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 ### 2.1 IDs

-Since both the NFFGs and the policies are identified by their name (as specified in the requirements of assignment 1) and since their pattern is quite strict (only alphabetical characters), the names can be used directy as path elements and therefore the ID of the resources is chosen by the client.
+Since both the NFFGs and the policies are identified by their name (as specified in the requirements of assignment 1) and since their pattern is quite strict (only alphabetical characters), the names can be used directly as path elements and therefore the ID of the resources is chosen by the client.
 In this way the client is able to retrieve the wanted data by simply knowing the name of the nffg / policy.
 This reflects the methods of the interface NffgVerifier, that allows to read the data in a similar way.

 For the NFFGs creation, the POST method is used because the creation is not idempotent as explained in the requirements (creation of an NFFG with the same name as an existing one is forbidden).
 Instead for the policies, since the creation of a policy with the same name as one already stored in the service is allowed and is used for replacement, the creation of a policy uses the same method as the replacement / update.
 In this way the client directly submits a PUT request to the path that contains the name of the policy, and since PUT is idempotent the creation follows the same approach as an update.